tjhume/SmiteBuilder/README.md

 # SmiteBuilder

 This is a project done in JavaFX for testing builds/stats for characters in the video game Smite.
 I quit this project due to the immense amount of information that would need to be entered, along with maintenance for ongoing updates.

+Just download and run the.jar to test it out!